bnew/Dance-System-User-Test-1/readme.md

 ### collective voice
-With 2 or 4 voice controllers connected to , the 'collective' voice looks for a single voice to be present for it be activated.
-It's dance amount is close to binary, and is 1 when the average of all voices connected are at 90% dance amount.
-Currently this is tied to the drum track.
+With 2 or 4 voice controllers connected to this component, the 'collective voice  controller' looks for a single voice to be present for it be activated.
+It's dance amount is binary, and is 1 when the average of all voices connected are at 90% dance amount.
+Currently this collective voice controls the drum track.

 ### ableton